 - Security Monitoring: Part of Risk Management

 Consistent Maintenance And Improvement Of The Application

 As a general rule, the longest part of the application lifecycle management is its maintenance.
-Neither the development teams nor the users are generally involved during this stage.
+Neither the development teams nor the users are generally involved during this continuous procedure.

 During this whole process, the application is supported by a support team, who will solve any problems that occur.
 Any maintenance and improvement is done after the application is deployed, so the performance of the application can be systematically reviewed.